As in years past, this year our members have had tremendous success in the homebrew competitions they entered.

 At the Peach State Brew Off early this year, club members won 12 awards, and swept the Kolsch/German Pils category completely!
 Jay Brandley won 7 medals.
 Scott Cole won 2, David Ratcliff won 1, Christopher Rentschler won 1, and James Blum won 1.

 We are continuing to meet on the patio at Dog Days for the time being.
-The Zoom option is also still available for those who wish to avoid gatherings.
-We have been tweaking the setup, and the Zoom experience is improving thanks to member feedback.
-Recently we instituted a drop-off option for anyone who would like to join by Zoom and still get feedback on their homebrew.
+We instituted a drop-off option for anyone who are unable to be at the meeting but would still like to get feedback on their homebrew.
 Bottles can be dropped off at Dog Days after 7:30 the day of the meeting, or you can get in touch via e-mail or Facebook to arrange another drop-off time and location.